constraintAutomaton/PgU1/README.md

 # PgU1
-RC Car build whit a raspberry pi and an arduino.
+RC Car build whit a Raspberry pi and an Arduino.

 ## Objectif
 The objectif is to make a RC car that can be control via a computer and that can patrol a room.